 For the virtual space of the Jeu de Paume, in Paris,

-and is shown alongside the current exhibition "Le Supermarché des images".
+and was shown alongside the exhibition "Le Supermarché des images".

 From February 13 to June 14 2020

 The artists have created a programme that selects in real time the five most-watched videos on a famous online content sharing platform.
 This selection is carried out according to a precise semantic field that the artists defined in advance.

 The programme then takes these five sources, modifies them using random filters and aggregates them into a single video, which in the process becomes more complex and harder to decipher.
 The sound from each video is not modified and the five accumulated soundtracks provide some clues about the original subjects of the source videos.
 The artists have deliberately kept their selection criteria secret and will only reveal them at the end of the project.

 Screenshots of this ever-changing chimerical video are saved at regular intervals, there by creating a collection of snapshots.
 By clicking on the "archive / images purchase" tab, you can consult these images collection, follow their progression and buy original prints of the images.
 Those will be printed on aluminum in 32 x 18 cm format and delivered to the visitor by post.
 When a piece is acquired, it is no longer available for purchase by other visitors.